ATTENDANCE & TRUANCY

 Attending class, arriving to class on time, coming prepared to class and actively participating in each class period is critical for a student’s success in a course.
 The student is responsible for attending class as the student is responsible for the lectures, class discussions, participation and any other related course material.

 Three unexcused tardies in a single course will equal one unexcused absence and the student can receive a staff assigned detention if the instructor deems it appropriate.
 The student will be assigned one hour of detention.
-The only exception to this is when the student has more than 3 tardies in their first period, as this can be out of the student’s control.
-They will not receive a detention for having more than 3 tardies in their first period class.

 *If the tardies persist, additional unexcused absences (and grade reductions) will be assigned.
 Additionally, a write up is possible.